ridgekuhn/arklone-retropie/README.md

 ```
 retroarchContentRoot = "/absolute/path/to/retroarchContentRoot"
 ```

+RetroPie's default RetroArch Content Root is `~/RetroPie/roms`.
+We do not recommending changing this setting.

 arklone also supports select standalone software and "ports".
 See the [systemd/units](/systemd/units) for a list, and the [Path Units](/DEVELOPERS.md#path-units) section of the developer docs for more info.